getpatchwork/patchwork/docs/upgrading.md

 Migrations of the database can be tricky.
 Prior to [`v1.0.0`][gh-v1], database migrations were provided by way of manual, SQL migration scripts.
-After this release, patchwork moved to support [Django migrations][ref-django-migrate].
+After this release, Patchwork moved to support [Django migrations][ref-django-migrate].
 If you are upgrading from `v1.0.0` or later, it is likely that you can rely entirely on the later to bring your database up-to-date.
 This can be done like
 so: